 4. Chicken Testicles

 A balut is a developing duck embryo that is boiled and eaten in the shell.
 Locals absolutely love them.
 They tell me the best part is when you tip the egg up and sip on the liquid inside.
-Balut is a common food in other countries such as Philippines, Laos, Cambodia and Vietnam.
+Balut is a much loved food of China, however, balut is a common food in other countries such as the Philippines, Laos, Cambodia and Vietnam.

-Deep fried on a stick.
+Deep-fried on a stick.
 Choose to have yours seasoned with salt, chilli salt or whatever else the vendor is offering.
 If you close your eyes and forget about what you are snacking on, you might be able to stomach it.
+Not only are scorpions and insects some foods from China eaten on the regular, you’ll find them in Thailand and other Sth East Asian countries too.

 7. Thousand-year-old eggs